Forward-Time Equivalent of a "Retrocausal" Diffusion Hidden Variable Model for Quantum Mechanics: Conclusion

 \section{Conclusion}

 We have shown that the ``retrocausal" hidden variable model of Drummond and Reid \citep{Dr21,DrRe20,DrRe21} is equivalent to a set of forward-time SDEs.
 In the forward-time formulation, results from Anderson \citep{An82} allow one to recover the reverse-time diffusion by adding an extra force, expressed as a guidance term determined by a distribution that solves the Fokker-Planck equation.
 We showed that the guidance term can be understood as a restorative force \emph{toward the mean} of the distribution.
 The qualitative picture is that while the reverse-time diffusion model involves dissipation away from the mean, the forward-time equivalent compensates with precisely the force required to move the particle back along the same path.

 We showed that this qualitative picture is born out exactly in the mean field limit, so that one can think of the particle as interacting with an ensemble via a restorative coupling to the (smoothed) empirical measure.
 In this sense, the phase-space pilot wave of our model loses it's mystery; it can be understood as only a convenient summary arising in the $N\to\infty$ limit of averaging over pairwise interactions of particles in an ensemble.
-Thus, in expressing stochastic hidden variable models underlying a Fokker-Planck equation for $\Q$, we find a general trade-off between ``retrocausality" (captured by reverse-time equations) and a mean-field interaction picture.
+Our results have practical implications: both the forward-time equations and the $N$-system approximation give rise to new methods for computing the trajectories allowed by Drummond and Reid's model, even for systems where solving the reverse-time equations is a challenge.